Loanwords in Japanese: Phonology

 This change in Japanese phonology following the introduction of foreign words (here primarily from English) can be compared to the earlier posited change in Japanese phonology following the introduction of Chinese loanwords, such as closed syllables (CVC, not just CV) and length becoming a phonetic feature with the development of both long vowels and long consonants – see Early Middle Japanese: Phonological developments.

 Due to the difficulties that Japanese have in distinguishing "l" and "r", this expansion of Japanese phonology has not extended to use of different kana for /l/ vs. /r/, though application of handakuten for representing /l/ has been proposed as early as Meiji era.
 Therefore, words with /l/ or /r/ may be spelled identically if borrowed into Japanese.
-One important exception is due to the fact that Japanese typically borrows English words in a non-rhotic fashion, so that syllable-final "-r" and "-l" can still be distinguished.
-For example, "bell" is ベル and "bear" is ベア, rather than both being ベル.
+One important exception, however, does occur due to the fact that Japanese typically borrows English words in a non-rhotic fashion.

 As a built-in lexicon of English

 The English words that are borrowed into Japanese include many of the most useful English words, including high-frequency vocabulary and academic vocabulary.
 Thus gairaigo may constitute a useful built-in lexicon for Japanese learners of English.

-Gairaigo have been observed to aid a Japanese child's learning of ESL vocabulary.
+Gairaigo have been observed to aid a Japanese child's learning of English vocabulary.
 With adults, gairaigo assist in English-word aural recognition and pronunciation, spelling, listening comprehension, retention of spoken and written English, and recognition and recall at especially higher levels of vocabulary.
 Moreover, in their written production, students of Japanese prefer using English words that have become gairaigo to those that have not.